mac1116/mac_portfolio/README.md

-# Mheil Andrei N. Cenita — Portfolio Website
+# MAC — Portfolio Website

 A modern, minimalist personal portfolio website built with HTML, CSS, and JavaScript.
 Features an interactive Three.js 3D background, smooth animations, and a responsive layout.